epinio/docs/docs/tutorials/single-dev-workflow.md

 ### View installation logs

-If your application couldn't be installed, you might want to check your installation logs or, even better, save them into a file for a better screening with text editor.
+If your application couldn't be deployed, you might want to check your staging logs or, even better, save them into a file for a better screening with text editor.

 You can access the logs by running the command: